Legal Representation for Denied Claims for Sickle Cell Disability

 Veterans with Sickle Cell Disability

 Despite its hereditary origin, sickle cell anemia is recognized in the VA Rating Schedule under the section “The Hemic and Lymphatic Systems.”
-Sickle cell disability can be considered a service connected disability if symptoms of sickle cell first appear after entry into service.
+The condition can be considered a service connected disability if symptoms of sickle cell first appear after entry into service.

 Sickle cell disease can also be considered to have been aggravated by your military service when there is evidence that symptoms of the disease existed before you entered into service and evidence that the disease progressed during service at a rate greater than normally expected.